-IGDB - Student Publications
+IGDB - Student Publications (Grades K-8 only)

-Students’ First Amendment rights to freedom of expression and equal protection of the law will be observed regarding district sponsored student publications.
+Students’ First Amendment rights to freedom of expression and equal protection of the law will be observed regarding district -sponsored student publications.
 The observance of these rights must be balanced against the legitimate needs of the educational process.

 Students may be required to submit publications for approval prior to distribution.
 When approval is required, school administrators must make available to students the standards which will be used to determine granting or denying permission to publish.
 Such guidelines will be specific and will be directed toward ascertaining which publications will cause substantial disruption of district activities or contain libelous or obscene content.